marcelcastrobr/marcelcastrobr.github.io/posts/2024-10-02-ThinkingTokens.md

 Based on [O1 Replication Journey: A Strategic Progress Report by Qin et. al ](https://github.com/GAIR-NLP/O1-Journey?tab=readme-ov-file), the following approaches are relevant when trying to answer the question.

-**Process-level Reward Model:** provide fine-grained evaluations of responses from LLMs, specially in mathematical reasoning.
+**Process-level Reward (PRM) Model:** provide fine-grained evaluations of responses from LLMs, specially in mathematical reasoning.
 The PRMs technique assess model correctness while enhancing post-training quality through search methods such as Monte Carlo Tree Search.

 **Chain of Thought (CoT) Theory**: CoT has advanced reasoning capabilities of LLMs, as intermediate reasoning steps has enhanced LLM performance on tasks such as arithmetic and common sense reasoning.
 According to researchers, CoT empowers decoder-only models as it enabled inherently serial computations.